isovector/certainty-by-construction/src/book/2-numbers.lagda.md

   evenEv⅋₃ (suc (suc n)) = {! !}
 ```

-but `just` what?
+but `ctor:just` what?
 The type `IsEven zero` of the goal tells us, but we can also
 elicit an answer from Agda via [Refine:](AgdaCmd):

 ```agda